-The Third Surge Is Breaking Health-Care Workers
+‘No One Is Listening to Us’

 The struggles of the first two COVID-19 surges in the United States helped hospitals steel themselves for the third.
 Hardened by the crucible of March and April, New York City built up its ability to spot burgeoning hot spots, trace contacts, and offer places where infected people can isolate.
 “We’re seeing red flags but we’ve prepared ourselves,” says Syra Madad from NYC Health + Hospitals.
 Experienced health-care workers are less fearful than they were earlier this year.
 “We’ve been through this before and we know what we have to do,” says Uché Blackstock, an emergency physician who works in Brooklyn.
 And with the new generation of rapid tests, Blackstock says she can now tell patients if they have the coronavirus within minutes—a huge improvement over the spring, when tests were scarce and slow.

 Smaller clinics, nursing homes, and long-term-care facilities are still struggling to provide personal protective equipment, including gloves and masks.
 “About a third are completely out of at least one type of PPE” despite having COVID-19 cases, says Esther Choo, a physician at Oregon Health and Science University and a founder of Get Us PPE.
-But larger hospitals are doing better, having built up stockpiles and backup plans in case supply chains strain again.
+But larger hospitals are doing better, having built up stockpiles and backup plans in case supply chains become strained again.
 “The hospital is probably the safest place to work in Iowa, because we actually have PPE,” Perencevich said.

 Most important, COVID-19 is no longer a total mystery.
 Health-care workers now have a clearer idea of what the SARS-CoV-2 coronavirus is capable of.
 Protocols that didn’t exist in the spring have become habit.
 “It used to be that to do a single thing, people would start email chains and you’d be 100 emails in before we knew the answer,” Choo says.
 “Now we’re moving faster.
 It feels a lot more confident.”